mosip/documentation/docs/test-report-1.1.0.md

 * Secure Biometric Interface (SBI)

-The windows compliance tool kit was tested with the below specifications:
+The Windows Compliance Tool kit was tested with the below specifications:

 Secure Biometric Interface (SBI)
  > SDK